kabanastasis/ecommerce-sql-analysis/README.md

 - The monthly repeat purchase rate increased from **39.60%** to approximately **94%** by mid-2026.
 - New customer acquisition declined from **139 customers in January 2025** to **14 in July 2026**.
 - Cancellation rates increased to **17.32% in June 2026** and **16.46% in July 2026**.

-## Business Recommendations

-- Investigate the increase in order cancellations.
-- Reduce revenue dependence on Electronics by developing other product categories.
-- Maintain retention strategies for returning customers.
-- Investigate the decline in new customer acquisition.

 ## Dataset